BistroBytesIO/bistrobytes-saas/ADMIN_MIGRATION_PLAN.md

-# Admin Dashboard Migration Plan: Bistro-Template to BistroBytes-SaaS
+# Admin Dashboard Migration Plan: Bistro-Template to BizBytes-SaaS

 ## Overview
 Migrate the complete admin dashboard functionality from `bistro-template` to `bistrobytes-saas`, creating a centralized restaurant management platform accessible via the SaaS website with a proper onboarding flow.